CUBRID/cubrid-testtools/doc/shell_heavy_guide.md

 You can choose the `ALL`, `OK`, and `NOK` filters as you need.
 * If it shows 'NO RESULT (OR RUNNING)' as bellow, you need to find the reason.
 ![verify3](./shell_heavy_image/verify3.png)
-Usually, the test didn't start.
-Because the `shell_long`, `RQG`, and `shell_heavy` are executed sequentially, it just waiting for other tests finish.
+Usually, it caused by insufficient disk space or test is waiting for shell_long or RQG tests finish.
+The `shell_long`, `RQG`, and `shell_heavy` are executed sequentially.
 You can check it from the [Test Machines](http://10.113.153.154:10086/qaresult/monitor/checkQueue.nhn) link in the QA homepage.
 ![verify_queue](./shell_heavy_image/verify_queue.png)

-    * Insufficient disk space
+### Verify Failed test cases
+Please refer to [result overview](https://github.com/CUBRID/cubrid-testtools/blob/a066d8861858fa49885c77796515890b3f35b062/CTP/doc/shell/shell_guide.md#result-overview) and [verfy the failed cases](https://github.com/CUBRID/cubrid-testtools/blob/a066d8861858fa49885c77796515890b3f35b062/CTP/doc/shell/shell_guide.md#verfy-the-failed-cases) of shell guide.

 ### Check Elapse Time
 Usually a shell_heavy test takes 20000s ~ 30000s, if the test didn't finished in 30000s, you need to check why the test is so slow.
 It may because there is a server crash, server hangs up, or performance drop.
-In this case, you need to open a bug.

-Test is not finished as expected
-If the CI build comes on time as usual, then you need to check why the test is so slow.
-It may because there is a server crash, server hangs up, or performance drop.
-In this case, you need to open a bug.

-Insufficient disk space
-Some test case executed failed ,and on the value of Total column, we may see Server crash graphic identifier

-###  Check Failures

 ## 3.3 Run Code Coverage Test
 Code coverage test starts on the last Sunday of each month.